-8.2.1 Recommended Land Use Scenarios to Support North Corridor PLUS
+7.5.1 Recommended Land Use Scenarios to Support North Corridor LPA

-The Preferred Land Use Scenario (PLUS) for each station area is presented here.
+The preferred land use scenario for each station area is presented here.
 The projected population of the station areas has been converted into the number of dwelling units per acre, then measured against what each local government currently allows as a product of their land use policies.
-In terms of employment, the total number of jobs assigned to each station area is converted into the number of square feet needed to support that level of employment and compared to that which currently exists.
+In terms of employment, the total number of jobs assigned to each station area is converted into the number of square feet needed to support that level of employment and compared to that which currently exists to foster economic mobility.
 This is done using U.S. Department of Energy statistics.
 Where additional units, acreage or square footage is needed to reach desired capacities, suggestions are made for policy changes to allow increased densities.

-Using industry standards, the station areas in this Corridor are envisioned as compact centers of moderateto high-intensity and density development, comprised of a mix of uses occurring within 1/2 mile of the transit station itself.
+Using industry standards, the station areas in this Corridor are envisioned as compact centers of moderateto high-intensity and density development, comprised of a mix of uses occurring within 1/2-mile of the transit station itself.
 These station areas are characterized by well-defined streetscapes and an urban form that promotes walking to and from stations.
 Development within the station areas is seen to be concentrated around transit stations then to "step down" as the distance from the station increases.

-8.2.2 Policy Guidance
+7.5.2 Policy Guidance